vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Filter by version tag.

     `--cached`
-      Show only locally cached templates.
+      Show only locally cached images.

     `--uncached`
-      Show only locally uncached templates.
+      Show only locally uncached images.

 `monitor`
   Print all events reported by `osctld` to standard output.
 If global option